SystemsApproach/ops/lifecycle.rst

 The following sketches one possible interplay between versioning and the CI/CD toolchain, keeping in mind there are different approaches to the problem.
-We break the sequence down to the three main stages of the software lifecycle:
+We break the sequence down to the three main phases of the software lifecycle:

 **Development Time**